aulwardana/py-cidin-doc/docs/source/index.rst

-Py-CIDIN (/Python-based Collaborative Intrusion Detection Simulation in Integrated Networks/)
+Py-CIDIN (Python-based Collaborative Intrusion Detection Simulation in Integrated Networks)
 ===================================

 **Py-CIDIN** is a Python-based simulator implementing the Stacked Network Integration Collaborative Intrusion Detection System (SNI-CIDS) framework with Modified Ensemble Stacking Deep Neural Networks (MES-DNN) for adaptive intrusion detection in heterogeneous environments.
 It supports experimentation on collaborative learning across multiple networks and enabling evaluation of model integration and new network onboarding scenarios.